The Schrodinger Equation as a Gauge Theory: Topological deformations

-In fluid/gauge duality, topological terms such as BF and Chern-Simons couplings play a central role in organizing the vortex and current sectors of the theory~\cite{Tong:2022gpg, Nastase:2023rou, Eling:2023iyx, Eling:2023apf}.
-The same perspective becomes available once the Schrodinger system is expressed in gauge-theoretic variables.
-Since the gauge fields already solve the continuity equation identically, adding a BF coupling to an additional one-form shifts the Madelung momentum and thereby modifies the vorticity sector of the quantum fluid.
-This observation unifies a broad class of deformations.
-Whether the additional one-form is external, dynamical, composite, or intrinsic to the phase bundle, the underlying mechanism remains the same.
-In this section, we explore this structure.
+In fluid/gauge duality, topological terms such as BF and Chern-Simons couplings are known to turn potential flows into vortical ones and to attach topological phases to conserved currents~\cite{Tong:2022gpg, Nastase:2023rou, Eling:2023iyx, Eling:2023apf}.
+Once the Schrodinger system is written in terms of gauge fields, the same mechanism can be applied.
+A BF coupling between the hydrodynamic gauge field and an additional one-form shifts the Madelung momentum and thereby produces a nonzero vorticity.
+We therefore deform the gauge theory side by topological terms and translate the result back into wavefunction variables.
+Different choices of the additional one-form correspond to different structures in the Schrodinger formulation.
+An external one-form describes electromagnetic coupling, a dynamical one-form leads to Chern-Simons charge-flux attachment, a composite Berry connection encodes spin and internal polarization, and an intrinsic connection captures holonomy of the phase bundle.
+In this section, we study these topological deformations and the structures they induce.